jspolsky/spaceConsoleEmulator/README.md

 # Scaling

-Although the actual lights have 3600 pixels, the software library in roof.h/roof.cpp currently only gives you control over groups of 4 pixels.

-The physical hardware has 60 pixels per meter, so each 4 pixel "chunk" is about 6 2/3 centimeters.

-This is mainly a restriction in the capability of the online simulator.
-If you want finer grained control over individual pixels we can provide some high resolution functions, but be aware that the simulator can't show them.
+Although the actual lights have 3600 pixels, the emulator only has 900, for performance reasons.
+The function SetRingPixel will set a single pixel in the emulator to a specific color; when run on the actual hardware, it will set four neighboring pixels to that color.
+You can also use the function SetRingPixelHD.
+This sets a single pixel in the actual hardware to a color (so it's higher resolution), but in the emulator, only every fourth pixel is actually displayed.

 # How can I write my own patterns?